 - Local chapters in 8 cities (and growing).

-- The annual FAIR Conference, with a full agenda of speakers, multiple networking opportunities and group training courses.
+- The annual FAIR Conference, with a full agenda of speakers, multiple networking opportunities and a group training course.